godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 called when the plugin is deactivated to clean up the memory and let the editor know the import plugin isn't available anymore.

-Note that the import plugin is a reference type  so it doesn't need to be explicitly released from the memory with the ``free()`` function.
+Note that the import plugin is a reference type, so it doesn't need to be explicitly released from memory with the ``free()`` function.
 It will be released automatically by the engine when it goes out of scope.

 The EditorImportPlugin class
 ----------------------------

 The main character of the show is the :ref:`EditorImportPlugin class <class_EditorImportPlugin>`.
-It is responsible to implement the methods that are called by Godot when it needs to know how to deal with files.
+It is responsible for implementing the methods that are called by Godot when it needs to know how to deal with files.

 Let's begin to code our plugin, one method at time: